 UFC are living documents and will be periodically reviewed, updated, and made available to users as part of the Services' responsibility for providing technical criteria for military construction.
-Headquarters, U.S. Army Corps of Engineers (HQUSACE), Naval Facilities Engineering Command (NAVFAC), and Air Force Center for Engineering and the Environment (AFCEE) are responsible for administration of the UFC system.
+Headquarters, U.S. Army Corps of Engineers (HQUSACE), Naval Facilities Engineering Command (NAVFAC), and Air Force Civil Engineer Center (AFCEC) are responsible for administration of the UFC system.
 Defense agencies should contact the preparing service for document interpretation and improvements.
 Technical content of UFC is the responsibility of the cognizant DoD working group.
 Recommended changes with supporting rationale should be sent to the respective service proponent office by the following electronic form: Criteria Change Request.
 The form is also accessible from the Internet sites listed below.